 Estimated useful lives

 Holdings in years

-Office furniture
+Office furniture 5

-IT Equipment ŗ
+IT Equipment 5

-Leasehold improvements ŗ
+Leasehold improvements 5

-Active by right of use, net
+Right -of- use assets, net

 At the beginning of a contract, the Company assesses whether a contract is, or contains, a lease.
-A contract is, or contains a lease, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+A contract is, or contains a lease, if the contract conveys the right to control the use of an identified asset for a period in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether:

 - The contract involves the use of an identified asset this may be explicitly or implicitly specified and must be physically distinct or represent substantially the full capacity of a physically distinct asset.
-If the supplier has a substantial substitution right, then the asset is not identified; - The Company is entitled to obtain substantially all the economic benefits from the use of the asset during the entire period of use; - The Company has the right to direct the use of the asset.
+If the supplier has a substantial substitution right, then the asset is not identified; - The Company is entitled to obtain substantially all the economic benefits from the right of use assets during the entire period of use; - The Company has the right to direct the use of the asset.
 The Company has this right when it has the most relevant decision-making rights to change how and for what purpose the asset is used.
 In exceptional cases where the decision on how and for what purpose the asset is used is predetermined, the Company has the right to direct the use if: - The Company has the right to operate the asset; or - The asset is designated in a way that predetermines how and for what purpose it will be used.